chronaeon/ether-modules/README.md

 Complete, coherent, and modular documentation for Ethereum.
 This project is built and maintained in LaTeX.
 A module is a chunk of technical documentation that is larger than a sentence but smaller than a chapter, and which (being neutral in regard to content) can be put into a backend database and reproduced in any number of frontend applications.

-In the modules/ directory, you'll find single LaTeX articles covering various topics that are both *intrinsic*, and conceptually *centripetal*, to understanding the technical details which undergird Ethereum.
-Folders in the modules/ directory that contain the file "template.tex" represent topical entries which have not yet been written.
+All modules are in the modules/ directory.
+Directories containing the file "template.tex" represent entries that still need to be written.

 ##### Focuses of this project: